jaxe93/05-Work-Day-Scheduler/README.md

 THEN the saved events persist
 ```

-Made this website work using a mixture of Javascript, HTML, CSS, A mix of APIs, and the help, and guidence of friends.
+Made this website work using a mixture of Javascript, HTML, CSS, A mix of APIs, and the help, and guidence of Tutors & friends.